kateolmstead/javascript-sdk/README.md

     </tr>
 </table>

-Example client-side calls for a player's reaching a custom event, with generated IDs:
+Example client-side calls for a user reaching a custom event, with generated IDs:

 ```javascript
 function generateLargeId(){